KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - Title slide should include who, what, when, where, and why.
   - You should have two or more additional slides, but be strategic!
 5 minutes is very short, so be very consise!
   - Images are always good to have, but be sure to credit them.
-  - The final slide should invite questions.
-  - There will be an additional 5 minutes for questions.
+  - The final slide should invite questions because there will be an additional 5 minutes for questions.

 ## Day 2 Time: 11:15-1:00 - Meeting on Third Floor
 ### Day 2 Theme: Building Blocks of Business Models